UM-Bridge/umbridge/hpc/README.md

 # README

-This load balancer allows any UM-Bridge client to request model evaluations from many parallel instances of any numerical model running on an HPC system.
+This load balancer allows any UM-Bridge client to request model evaluations from many parallel instances of a UM-Bridge model server running on an HPC system.
+To the client, it behaves like a regular UM-Bridge server.
+When it receives model evaluation requests, it will adaptively spawn model server instances on the HPC system, and forward evaluation requests to them.
+To the model server, the load balancer therefore appears as a regular UM-Bridge client.

 ## Installation